 - Material Cost – The contractor would survey the house and study the Electrical Layout & Design to make an approximation of how much Wire (quantity of wire) would be required.

 This Quotation (once finalized and accepted by us) would become part of the Contract.
 We will have to pay a Fixed Price to the Contractor for completing the work.
 Even if the Contractor overruns his estimates, we would not be liable to pay anything extra.

-Scenario II – Time & Material Quotation
+Scenario II – T&M Contract

 - HR Cost – Since the Electrical Layout & Design are not available, the Contractor would not be able to estimate how much Labor units (duration & effort) would be required to complete the work.
 The Contractor can, however, estimate the Labor Rate per Day (or any other unit of time e.g. hour or week).